rbjaxter/budhud-compiler/README.md

 	budhud-compiler 1.3.0
 	Copyright (C) 2022 Alex Van Camp

 	-i, --input                    Required.
 The specific file to compile.

 	-o, --output                   (Default: ) The file to output to.
 Prints to console if not provided.

-	-m, --skipMissingFiles           (Default: true) If false, throws an error when a #base or #include file isn't present on disk.
+	-e, --errorOnMissing           (Default: false) If true, throws an error when a #base or #include file isn't present on disk.

 	-s, --silent                   (Default: false) If true, no information will be output to the console (aside from the finalized output if no output file is specified).

-	-r, --retainMissingDirectives    (Default: true) If true, directives which point to files that don't exist will be preserved in the final output.
+	-o, --omitMissingDirectives    (Default: false) If false, directives which point to files that don't exist will be omitted from the final output.

 	--help                         Display this help screen.

 	--version                      Display version information.
 	```
 3. Run the program with the desired options.